vndor/CorgiMVC/README.md

 # CorgiMVC
-A micro MVC framework for PHP that is ORM enabled and Composer optional
+A micro MVC framework for PHP that is ORM enabled and works with any server